harshanL/tms/README.md

 5. Create a super user using 'python manage.py createsuperuser' command only if needs to login to the admin console
 6. Execute 'python manage.py generate_data' command to populate
-database and users and groups
+database and users and groups (league_admin, coach, player)
 7. Run the application using 'python manage.py runserver' command
 8. It is possible to run integration tests using 'python manage.py test' command